system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 ## Replacing a GPU:

-Thelio Mira supports up to two triple-slot GPUs with PCIe 4.0 x16 (check).
+Thelio Mira supports up to two dual-slot GPUs.
+All PCIe x16 slots run at Gen 4 speeds with 11th Gen processors, or Gen 3 speeds with 10th Gen processors.
 Mixing NVIDIA and AMD GPUs is not recommended.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes